7room/aya/README.md

 * `ru-RU` `Russian`

 We're looking for people who can help us translate Aya into other languages.
 If you're willing to help with the translations, please read our [Localization guidelines](LOCALIZATION.md).
-We'll really appreciate it! :heart:
+We'd really appreciate it! :heart: